monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### FS2

-To go between [FS2](https://github.com/functional-streams-for-scala/fs2) Stream and Monix `Observable` you need to use [fs2-reactive-streams](https://github.com/zainab-ali/fs2-reactive-streams) library but conversion remains very straightforward.
+To go between an [FS2](https://github.com/functional-streams-for-scala/fs2) Stream and a Monix `Observable` you need to use the [fs2-reactive-streams](https://github.com/zainab-ali/fs2-reactive-streams) library, but otherwise the conversion remains very straightforward.

 Necessary imports: